tonsky/tonsky.github.io/_posts/2020-01-24-performance-first.md

 ![](jetpack.png)

+First, it’s not an excuse for [not thinking about performance at all](https://medium.com/@okaleniuk/premature-optimization-is-the-root-of-all-evil-is-the-root-of-evil-a8ab8056c6b).
+There’s no proud in doing sloppy job.
+It’s an attitude like this that brought Software Disenchantment upon us.

-But I never understood this logic.
-Not really.
-I figure if your program is still a prototype and does, for example, 1% (20%, 50%, 90%) of what it’s supposed to do, _and it is already slow_, then it’ll only be slower after you finish it, no?
+But even if you don’t take Knuth’s quote as an excuse, I still see flaws in this logic.
+If your program is still a prototype and does, for example, 1% (20%, 50%, 90%) of what it’s supposed to do, _and it is already slow_, then it’ll only be slower after you finish it, no?
 You will make it do more, why would it become faster?

-Some can say: we are building programs correct first, performant later.
-We will optimize it after it’s feature complete.
+Some can say:

+“We are building programs correct first, performant later.
+We will optimize it after it’s feature complete.”

 What that actually means is: performance would stay mostly the same, _unless_ those people find some low-hanging fruits that will allow them to make the program fast without changing too much of what they’ve already built.

 And I have a problem with that.
 This more or less equals to leaving final performance in the hands of a blind chance.
 IF you manage to find some huge performance bottleneck and IF altering it would not affect architecture, you MIGHT get some speedups, yes.
 But nobody can _guarantee_ you that.
 It’s a bet.
 You either do or you don’t.
 Basically, you’re accepting whatever performance you’ll get with a slight chance for a slight improvement.
 Is that what you call good engineering?